rist-ro/rl-introduction-notes/sutton_rl.md

 ---

-State-space planning can be viewed as a sequence of value updates based (or not) on the model which vary in the type of update (expected or sample, large or small) and the order in which they are done (eg. prioritized or sequential).
+State-space planning can be viewed as a sequence of value updates based (or not) on the model which vary **in the type of update** (expected or sample, large or small) and **in the order in which they are done** (eg. prioritized or sequential).

 ---